amail/Comrest/README.md

 ##### Background

-At Comfirm we build a lot of WEB API's.
+At Comfirm we build a lot of Web API's.

 For high-performance (high throughput/low memory/low latency) we've built a custom HTTP/API-server in C.
 This is very specific and performs great for it's mission critical purpose, but it's a pain for productivity.